AmericanCouncils/secure-ng-resource/README.md

    should pass this identifier URL to AuthSession.login() in an object under the key 'openid_identifier'.

-2. Secure-ng-resource sends a POST request via AJAX to `beginPath` with a JSON object with the following keys:
+2. Secure-ng-resource redirects user to `beginPath` via a POST, submitting the usual OpenID form data plus these additional fields:

-   * openid_identifier: The URL of the identity provider to be discovered
    * key: A random byte string, base64 encoded.
-   * target_url: The final URL to return the authentication information to, generally this is the URL for the angular app's login page.
+   * target_url: A URL to go to after authentication completes, generally this is the URL for the angular app's login page.

-   The server should perform discovery on the identifier URL and respond with the following JSON:

-   * redirect_url: The URL of the OpenID login page at the provider.
-The return URL here should actually be a route handled by the server, so it can do the additional processing required by step #4 below.

-3. The client will then send the user to the given redirect_url to log in.
+3. The server responds with a redirect to the identity provider login page.

 4. When authentication completes, the server will get the response from the OpenID server.
-It should then redirect to the original target URL from step #2, with the following JSON structure base64 encoded as the GET argument `oid_resp`:
+It should then redirect back to the original target URL from step #2, with the following JSON structure base64 encoded as the GET argument `oid_resp`: